MistressSaeko/different-life/README.md

 # Contributing
 1. Fork the "dev" branch
+2. Clone the repo
-2. Make your changes
+3. Make your changes
+4. Push your changes to your repo branch
-3. Issue a Pull Request
+5. Issue a Pull Request

 *Releases will be made against the "Master" branch.*